awsdocs/aws-cloudformation-user-guide/doc_source/outputs-section-structure.md

     "Description" : "Information about the value",
     "Value" : "Value to return",
     "Export" : {
-      "Name" : "Value to export"
+      "Name" : "Name of resource to export"
     }
   }
 }